Rural matter: Rural density

 Hi there I just had a question while reading the Key draft changes for future district plan.
 What does it mean by changing the boundary between the Inner Plains and Outer Plains?
 Does it mean that Outer Plain rules will apply to Inner Plains and vice versa?
 If I have a 4ha Inner Plains land (in Lincoln), what would be the new rule in regards to building a residential house or subdividing if this ‘option 4’ was to be take effect?

-Amy Lee asked over 5 years ago
+Amy Lee asked about 6 years ago

 Hi Amy,